Fast read

 In certain situations, you must seek professional cleaning rather than just considering it as a recommendation.
 For instance:

-- Homes in regions with very dusty conditions and which are not easy to get access to the roof.
+• Homes in regions with extremely dusty conditions and which are not easy to get access to the roof.

 Professionals come equipped with the right tools and possess the expertise to restore your solar panels to prime efficiency.
 They also conduct thorough system checks, ensuring everything is functioning perfectly.

-In some regions, solar installation companies offer a cleaning and maintenance service and in other population-heavy regions, specialist solar services have sprung up.
+In some regions, solar installation companies offer cleaning and regular maintenance services and in other population-heavy regions, specialist solar services have sprung up.

 Wrapping up